David Allan Coe: Later career (1990–present)

 In 1990, Coe reissued his independent albums Nothing Sacred and Underground Album on compact disc, as well as the compilation 18 X-Rated Hits.
 Throughout the 1990s, Coe had a successful career as a concert performer in the United States and Europe.
 In 1999, Coe met Pantera guitarist Dimebag Darrell in Fort Worth, Texas, and the two musicians, struck by the similarity of the approaches between country and heavy metal, agreed to work together, and began production on an album.

-In 2000, Coe toured as the opening act for Kid Rock, and The New York Times published an article by journalist Neil Strauss, who described the material on Nothing Sacred and Underground Album as "among the most racist, misogynist, homophobic, and obscene songs recorded by a popular songwriter".
+In 2000, Coe toured as the opening act for Kid Rock.
+That same year, The New York Times published an article by journalist Neil Strauss, who described the material on Nothing Sacred and Underground Album as "among the most racist, misogynist, homophobic, and obscene songs recorded by a popular songwriter".
 Coe maintains that he wrote to Strauss during the writing of the article, but the journalist did not acknowledge any interaction between the two, only stating that Coe's manager refused to speak on the record.
+Coe denied accusations of racism, stating that the songs in question were intended as ribald satire inspired by his friendship with Shel Silverstein, and furthermore noting that the drummer in his band in 2000 was a black man.

 In 2003, Coe wrote a song for Kid Rock, "Single Father", which appeared on Kid Rock's self-titled album, and was released as a single, which peaked at number 50 on the Billboard Country Singles chart.
 Rebel Meets Rebel, with Dimebag Darrell, Vinnie Paul, and Rex Brown, recorded sporadically between 1999 and 2003, was released in 2006, two years after Darrell's murder.
 AllMusic described it as a "groundbreaking" country metal album.

 In the 2006 video "God's Gonna Cut You Down", Coe introduces Johnny Cash as the Man in Black.
 The video, directed by Tony Kaye, was released in connection with Cash's cover of the song in American V: A Hundred Highways.

 In 2017, he was featured singing "Take This Job" on the album Baptized in Bourbon by the Moonshine Bandits.
 He also sings in the video.
+In 2024, he and Hank Williams III collaborated with Hardy on Hardy’s song “Live Forever”.